« Neuroscience, Cognition and Extinction 3 | Main | Approaching Anniversaries and Rare Front-Page Coverage (Historical) »

 Cognition, Culture, and the Origins of Morality (Logical, Scientific)

-The last entry suggested that American drug policy exemplifies an intrinsic anomaly peculiar to human cognition, one that probably affects us all to some degree and has now evolved sufficiently to threaten our well-being.
-In that case, a rigid drug policy that has been immune from scrutiny since 1914 should be seen as urgently needing honest scientific assessment and correction to the extent possible.
+The last entry suggested that American drug policy represents an intrinsic anomaly of human cognition, one that probably affects us all to some degree and has now evolved to a point that threatens our well-being.
+In that case, one would think that a rigid drug policy that has been immunized against scrutiny since its origins in 1914 might be seen as urgently in need of honest scientific assessment and correction to the extent possible.

 The cognitive anomaly referred to is most likely an internal conflict produced by the separate evolution of two brain centers with critical roles in cognition, the amygdala and the neocortex.
 The conflict is manifested as the strong preference by both individual humans and human organizations for maximizing profits and prestige while minimizing failure and evading responsibility to the extent possible.
 Such practices, whether by organizations or governments, are praised as healthy competition by some and damned as malfeasance by others; dishonest competition has long been the human default and is now more widespread than ever.
 It’s particularly dangerous in our modern world because both the consequences of a hostile nuclear exchange and the likelihood one will occur are increasing and we are also being reminded that the economy of an overcrowded planet is more fragile, unequal, and interdependent than ever.